splewis/csgo-practice-mode/README.md

 - ``.timer``: starts a timer when you start moving in any direction, and stops it when you stop moving, telling you the duration of time between starting/stopping
 - ``.timer2``: starts a timer immediately and stops it when you type .timer2 again, telling you the duration of time
 - ``.fastfoward`` (or ``.ff``): speeds up the server clock so the next 20 seconds lasts just 1 second
+- ``.repeat``: give a number of seconds and a chat command, the command will automatically repeat at the given interval.
+For example: ``.repeat .throw``